It's Going to Be a Great Year

 AP Photo/Steven Senne, File

-Gerry McGovern, the chief creative officer at Jaguar, responsible for the company's woke, disastrous rebrand, has reportedly been fired, just months after a new CEO took over the company.
+Gerry McGovern, the chief creative officer at Jaguar, who was responsible for the company's disastrous, disastrous rebrand, has reportedly been fired, just months after a new CEO took over the company.

 Advertisement

 McGovern had been with the company for more than 20 years and was the driving force behind the ad campaign, which drew overwhelmingly negative reactions from fans.
-It also led to a drop in sales for the company by 97.5 percent in Europe.
+It also led to a 97.5 percent drop in sales for the company in Europe.

 Released in November 2024, the "Copy of Nothing" campaign featured a flashy, colorful commercial showcasing people in vibrant, eccentric outfits wielding sledgehammers, painting over the camera lens, and striking dramatic poses to the music.
 Many were left wondering if it had even been a car commercial.
 Even Elon Musk commented on the ad, asking, “Do you sell cars?”